Business coaching · Fire Path

 Symptom

 The decision has aged into reputation territory.
 The operator is no longer choosing.
 They are explaining.
 What used to be flexibility is now defensiveness.
-Stakeholders read inaction as direction.
+Stakeholders check inaction as direction.

 Intervention

-Tier 02 sustained, or Tier 03 Operating Partner if the decision belongs to a board or ownership group.
-The work now includes managing the external read while the internal decision closes.
+Ongoing Coaching sustained, or Scoped Board or Ownership Work if the decision belongs to a board or ownership group.
+The work now includes managing the external check while the internal decision closes.
 Both have to happen in the same window.

 Where are you right now?